bpgould/changed-dirs-demo/README.md

 On a Push, it will identify changed files in the set directory from the current commit.

-This is useful for mono-repo type operations or when you want your CI to respond to changed files only in a specify directory, matching specific crieria.
+This is useful for mono-repo type operations or when you want your CI to respond to changed files only in a specific directory, matching specific crieria.

 One example is for Terraform.
 If you have multiple Terraform environments in a single repo with their own states, you would want to loop over them and perform your Terraform CI proccess.